 Faster Payments Resource Center

-In February of 2016, the task force published a comprehensive Effectiveness Criteria as a description of stakeholder needs that can be used to assess faster payments solutions and as a guide for innovation in the payments industry.
-The document defines 36 effectiveness criteria grouped into the following six categories: Ubiquity, Efficiency, Safety and Security, Speed (Fast), Legal, and Governance (PDF).
+In February of 2016, the Task Force published a comprehensive Effectiveness Criteria as a description of stakeholder needs that can be used to assess faster payments solutions and as a guide for innovation in the payments industry.
+The document defines 36 effectiveness criteria grouped into the following six categories: Ubiquity, Efficiency, Safety and Security, Speed (Fast), Legal, and Governance (see PDF).
 Each criterion is described through a summary definition and additional considerations that elaborate on desired attributes.
 For purposes of assessing faster payments solutions, an effectiveness scale is established for each criterion.
-We provide an example of a Ubiquity criterion, complete with an explanation about the components of each criterion (PDF).
+We provide an example of a Ubiquity criterion, complete with an explanation about the components of each criterion (see PDF).
 Should you have any questions about the terminology used, please consult the Glossary of Terms, which provides the foundation for a common lexicon.

 Since 2015, WesPay’s CEO, William Schoch, has been a part of the Task Force, dedicating resources and expertise to this historic effort and contributing to improving the U.S. payment system.
 While there remains much to do in order to make faster payments a reality, The U.S. Path to Faster Payments, Final Report Part Two: A Call to Action brings us that much closer.